melmzv/arg_ss24_project/README.md

 > [!TIP]
 > In case you need to work with additional variables other than stated in this project, I recommend using the Excel template [Worldscope Balancing Model - Industrials](https://wrds-www.wharton.upenn.edu/documents/526/Worldscope_Balancing_Model_-_Industrials.xls) that gives a visual overview of variables placement in Balance Sheet, Income Statement and Cash Flow Statement.

-This repository contains the files that TRR 266 members might find particularly useful:
-- The file `code/python/theme_trr.py` features a ggplot theme that makes it easy to generate visuals that comply to the TRR 266 style guide.
-But ggplot in python is not yet polished and does not have the same level of quality as in R.
-- The RMarkdown file in `info` takes you through the process.
-With the `doc/beamer_theme_trr266.sty` you can beef up your Quarto based beamer presentations to the fancy TRR design.

 ### Licensing